Chapter 6: The Sealed Galleries

 The cost was immediate.

 She tried to pull back.
 The projection resisted — or she resisted, she couldn’t tell, because the data was extraordinary.
 In the fraction of a second before pain replaced perception, she felt the network’s scope: channels running for hundreds of feet in every direction, a web of regulated pressure that dwarfed the mechanical system above it, and at the edge of her reach, far below and to the south, something that pulsed.
 A heartbeat.
 Slow, deep, steady — the rhythm of a system so vast that its cycles measured in minutes, not seconds.
-The rhythm of something that had been regulating the caldera’s force since before there was a city to protect.

 Then the pain hit, and the data dissolved, and the gallery tilted.